Updated: 6 days ago

 Nourishing Herbal Infusions

-Our modern lifestyle, with tons of chronic stressors and pollutants, increases our needs for micronutrients.
+Our modern lifestyle, with tons of chronic stressors and pollutants, increases our need for micronutrients.
 Our bodies require more B vitamins and magnesium to manage.
-We also need more B vitamins, selenium, and antioxidants to detox from the chemicals and pathogens that we are exposed to on a daily basis.
-Giving your body the optimal nutrients that it needs daily will increase energy, resistance, mental clarity, stamina, balance, and support the body’s major systems.
+We also need more B vitamins, selenium, and antioxidants to detox from the chemicals and pathogens we are exposed to daily.
+Giving your body the optimal nutrients that it needs daily will increase energy, resistance, mental clarity, stamina, balance and support the body’s major systems.

-To make a nourishing herbal infusion, simply place about ¼ cup of dried herb into a quart jar.
+To make a nourishing herbal infusion, place about ¼ cup of dried herb into a quart jar.
 Fill it with boiling water, put a lid on it, and let it steep for 4-8 hours.
 Then strain out the plant material, compost it, and enjoy one or more cups of the liquid daily.
-Infusions are delicious warm or cold and can be sweetened with honey or any other natural sweetener if desired.
+Infusions are delicious warm or cold and can be sweetened with honey or any other natural sweetener.

 ● Stinging nettle is reputed to have more chlorophyll than any other herb.
 Chlorophyll is only one molecule away from the iron carrying hemoglobin.
 They also contain an abundance of vitamins A, C, D, and K, calcium, potassium, phosphorous, and iron.
 They are also a kidney tonic and diuretic- which can help with edema and supports the kidneys in gently eliminating toxins.
 Its high magnesium and calcium content support the nervous system.

-● Alfalfa is a wonderful nervous system tonic, alfalfa acts as a cellular de-stressor with its high potassium content.
+● Alfalfa is a wonderful nervous system tonic; alfalfa acts as a cellular de-stressor with its high potassium content.
 Potassium is a mineral that allows nerve cells to relax; without this vital nutrient, the nervous system would be in a constant state of excitation.
-Potassium helps to regulate a cycle of work and rest in the nervous system, helping the body to cope with a variety of stresses at any given time.
+Potassium helps regulate a cycle of work and rest in the nervous system, helping the body cope with various stresses at any given time.
 Alfalfa also contains healthy amounts of calcium and magnesium, specifically for bone formation.
 These two nutrients have a special symbiotic relationship, where one helps with the absorption and assimilation of the other.
 Calcium sold in supplement form is often paired with magnesium for this reason. ● Milky Oats contain vitamins A, C, E, & B and the minerals calcium, zinc, iron, and magnesium.
-They act upon the nervous system as a nourishing tonic and has a normalizing effect on the entire physiology.
-The relaxing and nourishing qualities of oats ease emotions like fear, anxiety, and can help with nervous stress, exhaustion, and insomnia Demulcents will effectively soothe, cool, and moisten dried out mucous membranes in the respiratory tract.
+They act upon the nervous system as a nourishing tonic and have a normalizing effect on the entire physiology.
+The relaxing and nourishing qualities of oats ease emotions like fear, anxiety and can help with nervous stress, exhaustion, and insomnia.
+Demulcents will effectively soothe, cool, and moisten dried-out mucous membranes in the respiratory tract.
 These are best prepared as a cold infusion, as they fully extract the mucilage from the plant matter.
 Mucilage works to coat delicate tissue it comes in contact with- mainly the throat and stomach lining.
-They are also very hydrating to the body when tissues are very dry, inflamed, and irritated.
+They are also very hydrating to the body when tissues are dehydrated, inflamed, and irritated.